 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Audiologists job description, Audiologists salary, Audiologists information, what is the job of an Audiologist like, pros and cons about Audiologists, colleges and universities for Audiologists, is Audiologists the right career for me, Hard careers to get into, careers in Healthcare and Medical
+Audiologists job description, Audiologists salary, Audiologists information, what is the job of an Audiologist like, pros and cons about Audiologists, colleges and universities for Audiologists, is Audiologists the right career for me, careers in Healthcare and Medical